Shazwazza/Smidge/README.md

 ### Custom pre-processing pipeline

-It's easy to customize how your files are processed.
+It's easy to customize how your files are processed including the way files are minified, how URLs are resolved, etc....
 This can be done at a global/default level, at the bundle level or at an individual file level.

 __[See Rendering](https://github.com/Shazwazza/Smidge/wiki/Custom-pre-processing) for information about customizing the pre-process pipeline__